mpv-player/mpv/DOCS/man/en/options.rst

     Allowed format specifiers:

-    ``%nX``
+    ``%[#][0X]n``
-        A sequence number, padded with zeros to length X. E.g. passing the format ``%n4`` will yield ``0012`` on the 12th screenshot.
+        A sequence number, padded with zeros to length X (default: 04).
+E.g. passing the format ``%04n`` will yield ``0012`` on the 12th screenshot.
         The number is incremented every time a screenshot is taken, or if the file already exists.
 The length ``X`` must be in the range 0-9.
+With the optional # sign mplayer will use the lowest available number.
+For example, if you take three screenshots--0001, 0002, 0003--and delete the first two, the next two screenshots won't be 0004 and 0005, but 0001 and 0002 again.
     ``%f``
         Filename of the currently played video.
     ``%F``